hinantin/AshMorph/README.md

 #### Head-marking

-Ashaninka possesses extensive agreement or cross-refencing, heads such as verbs and nouns agree with the properties of their arguments, for instance, markers on the verb indicate properties of both the subject and the object.
+Ashaninka possesses extensive agreement or cross-refencing.
+Heads such as verbs and nouns agree with the properties of their arguments, for instance, markers on the verb indicate properties of both the subject and the object.